repoze/repoze.formapi/src/repoze/formapi/README.txt

   >>> request = Request(params=(
   ...    ('tape_form', ''),
-  ...    ('title', u'Motorcity Detroit USA Live'),))
+  ...    ('title', u'Motorcity Detroit USA Live')))
   >>> form = TapeForm(request=request, prefix='tape_form')
   >>> form.data['title']
   u'Motorcity Detroit USA Live'

 As expected, if we submit a form with a different prefix, the request is not applied.